johnhayn-es/johnhayn-es/_posts/2020-03-03--printers-playhouse.md

 In a [recent post](/jekyll-for-good), I mentioned that I would be continuing to teach myself how to build and deploy websites via Github Pages by building websites for good causes.

+The [new site for Printers Playhouse](https://www.printersplayhouse.co.uk) has been live for just over two weeks and we've already seen more than 500 people come to the site.

+## Why Printers?
 At the end of 2017 I was in a bad place.
 Recently separated from a partner of 10 years, sharing a bunk bed at my parents house with brother (who was going through a similar situation).
 I needed to throw myself into something new and spend some time figuring out what was important to me.
 I've played guitar for a few years and decided this was probably the best vehicle to get out and meet new people.

 The Open Mic night at Printers Playhouse was my salvation.
 2 years on and everything has changed.
 Printers is where my Fiancée and I first met (we're in the house band together).